lotrbuilders/dcc/testing/README.md

 # C Compiler tests
-SCCC uses the compiler tests as written by Nora Sandler.
+DCC uses the compiler tests as written by Nora Sandler.
 These have been modified to suit the limitations and extra features of this compiler.
-Stage 1-10 have been modified and expanded a bit, whereas Stage 11 and 12 were created specifically for this project.
+Stage 1-10 have been modified and expanded a bit, whereas Stage 11 to 22 were created specifically for this project.
-Note this file has been edited for SCCC purposes, as has the testing script.
+This file has been edited for DCC purposes.
+All files in the testsuit are licensed under an MIT-license.

 # Write a C Compiler!